graphcommerce-org/graphcommerce/docs/framework/config.md

 By default the compare feature is denoted with a 'compare ICON' (2 arrows facing one another).
 This may be fine for experienced users, but for more clarity it's also possible to present the compare feature as a CHECKBOX accompanied by the 'Compare' label

-#### `configurableReviewVariantValues: [MagentoReviewConfigurableVariantValues](#MagentoReviewConfigurableVariantValues) (default: [object Object])`

-When a user selects a variant, it will switch the values on the configurable page with the values of the configured variant.

-Enabling options here will allow switching of those variants.

 #### `configurableVariantForSimple: Boolean (default: [object Object])`

 If a simple product is part of a Configurable product page, should the simple product be